SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

     Only 1 key can be loaded automatically into an instance on launch.
     Additional public keys can be loaded once an instance is running.

-Click the :guilabel:`Launch` button to launch the instance.
+Click the :guilabel:`Launch Instance` button to launch the instance.

-Once the instance is running use the :guilabel:`More > Associate Floating IP` menu item to associate a public IP address with the instance.
+Once the instance is running use the :guilabel:`Actions > Associate Floating IP` menu item to associate a public IP address with the instance.